A ring of radius a carries a uniformly distributed electric charge q1 on one half

 q2, the term in the

-and the electric field vector is in the direction +
+and the electric field vector is in the directions +

 j and